Headache And Migraine

 What tests may be required?

-- CAT scans of the head and neck
+- CAT scans or MRI scans of the head and neck

-- Blood tests to check your immune system, liver and kidney function, hormonal levels and a full blood count.
+- Blood tests to check your immune system, liver and kidney function, blood glucose levels, hormonal levels and a full blood count

-- It is best to avoid common trigger foods such as: chocolate, dairy products, wheat, preservatives, MSG, sugar, nuts, pickles, yeast, tobacco and alcohol.
+- It is best to avoid common triggers such as: chocolate, dairy products, amines, wheat, preservatives, MSG, sugar, pickles, yeast, tobacco and alcohol.

 - You may have a food allergy, intolerance or sensitivity that is promoting headaches.

-- Try to include more raw foods, particularly radishes, celery and foods high in omega-3 oils such as oily fish.
+- Try to include more raw foods, particularly radishes, leafy greens, and foods high in omega-3 fats such as oily fish, chia seeds and hemp seeds.

-- Maintain blood sugar levels by eating regular protein from eggs, seafood, poultry, red meat, protein powder and nuts and seeds.
+- Maintain blood sugar levels by eating regular protein from eggs, seafood, poultry, red meat, Greek yogurt, protein powder and nuts and seeds.

-- Chiropractic therapy can be beneficial for many headache sufferers.
+- Chiropractic and massage therapy can be beneficial for many headache sufferers.

 - Consult with your healthcare practitioner if symptoms persist.

-- Take 2 tablets twice daily or one teaspoon daily to get the headaches under control.
+Take 2 tablets twice daily or one teaspoon daily to get the headaches under control.
 Magnesium plays an essential role in maintaining and promoting efficient muscle function and nerve transmission.
-It is a potent muscle relaxant and is therefore useful in muscle spasms, twitches, cramping, headache and relief of pain.
+It is a potent muscle relaxant and is therefore useful in muscle spasms, twitches, cramping, headache and pain relief.

 The above statements have not been evaluated by the FDA and are not intended to diagnose, treat or cure any disease.